genelet/godbi/README.md

 - _Basic_: on raw SQL statements and receive data as *[]map[string]interface{}*
 - _Model_: on CRUD actions of a table.
-- _Graph_: on GraphQL actions of a database
+- _Graph_: on GraphQL/gRPC actions of a database

-_godbi_ runs CRUD and RESTful tasks easily and gracefully.
 The package is fully tested in MySQL and PostgreSQL.

 <br /><br />